 The Bible tell us that “John came baptizing in the wilderness and preaching a baptism of repentance for the remission of sin” (Mark 1:4).
-John’s baptism was characterized by repentance.
-The act of baptism did not guarantee either repentance or forgiveness.
-But baptism was not genuine unless marked by these experiences.
+The Baptist’s ceremony was characterized by repentance.
+This rite was not genuine unless marked by this experiences.
+It did not guarantee either repentance or forgiveness.

-John said, “I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
+The Baptist declared to the people, “I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire” (Matthew 3:11).
-John shows clearly that he understood his baptism to be preparatory to the work of Christ.
+The prophet shows clearly that he understood his ceremony to be preparatory to the work of Christ.

-Baptism is a symbolic act of washing away sin.
+This ceremony is a symbolic act of washing away sin.
 The Bible states that “He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mark 16:16).
-It is a public testimony or repentance over sin and faith in the forgiveness of Jesus: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
+It is a public testimony of forsaking sin and faith in the forgiveness of Jesus.
+The Lord promised, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,